Parkhyunseo/MachineLearingNote/SHORTS.md

     * Regularization will help you reduce overfitting.
     * Regularization will drive your weights to lower values.
     * L2 regularization and Dropout are two very effective regularization techniques.
+    * Gradient checking verifies closeness between the gradients from backpropagation and the numerical approximation of the gradient (computed using forward propagation).
+    * Gradient checking is slow, so we don't run it in every iteration of training.
+You would usually run it only to make sure your code is correct, then turn it off and use backprop for the actual learning process.

 # What you should remember - the implicatios of L2-regularization on:
     * The cost computation: